-Marsh & McLennan Agency (“MMA”) prides itself on being an industry leader in the area of transparency and compensation disclosure.
+Marsh & McLennan Agency LLC (“MMA”) prides itself on being an industry leader in the area of transparency and compensation disclosure.
 We believe you should understand how we are paid for the services we are providing to you.
 We are committed to compensation transparency and to disclosing to you information that will assist you in evaluating potential conflicts of interest.

 MMA receives compensation through one or a combination of the following methods:

 - Retail Commissions – A retail commission is paid to MMA by the insurer (or wholesale broker) as a percentage of the premium charged to the insured for the policy.
 The amount of commission may vary depending on several factors, including the type of insurance product sold and the insurer selected by the client.
-Retail commission rates can vary from transaction to transaction.

 - Client Fees – Some clients may negotiate a fee for MMA’s services in lieu of, or in addition to, retail commissions paid by insurance companies.
 Fee agreements are in writing, typically pursuant to a Client Service Agreement, which sets forth the services to be provided by MMA, the compensation to be paid to MMA, and the terms of MMA’s engagement.
 The fee may be collected in whole, or in part, through the crediting of retail commissions collected by MMA for the client’s placements.

-- Supplemental Commissions – Certain insurers and wholesalers agree to pay supplemental commissions, which are based on a broker’s performance during the prior year.
+- Supplemental Commissions – Certain insurers and wholesalers agree to pay supplemental commissions, which are based on an insurance producer’s performance during the prior year.
 Supplemental commissions are paid as a percentage of premium that is set at the beginning of the calendar year.
 This percentage remains fixed for all eligible policies written by the insurer during the ensuing year.
 Unlike contingent commissions, the amount of supplemental commission is known at the time of insurance placement.
 Like contingent commissions, they may be based on volume, profitability, retention and/or growth.

 Marsh & McLennan Agency - Midwest Region Presented with 2017 Regional Partner Award by ProAssurance